-Chapter Seventeen

-Processing Financial Transfer Monitoring
+Chapter Seventeen Processing Financial Transfer Monitoring (Return to Table of Contents)

 Tennessee Tech University adds students entering during the Spring and/or Summer term to the NSLDS Transfer Monitoring list.
 (Updated 5/6/14)

 The Transfer Monitoring Process is designed to provide schools with the most current, relevant data about the financial aid history of its transfer students - especially its mid-year transfers.
 The regulations that became effective on July 1, 2001 (34 CFR 668.19) as published in the Federal Register on November 1, 2000, require the school to: